Fuzailkazi/Fuzailkazi/README.md

 - 🌱 I’m currently learning **Mastering its system-level programming capabilities.
 Ink!
 Smart Contracts: Exploring Polkadot-based contract development.**

-- 👯 I’m looking to collaborate on **Web3 Projects: Blockchain-based applications that solve real-world problems.
+- 👯 I’m looking to collaborate on **Web3 Projects: Blockchain-based applications.
 Rust and Full-Stack Development: Open-source projects or innovative MVPs.**

 - 🤝 I’m looking for help with **Learning and contributing to complex Rust-based systems**